ravendb/docs/version_2_5/docs/client-api/querying/index.markdown

 * *Static indexes* are named indexes which are created explicitly by the user.

-* *Dynamic (auto) indexes* are created by RavenDB automatically following a user query, if no matching index to query was found.
-RavenDB will find an appropriate index to query, and create it on the fly if one does not already exist.
-RavenDB will optimize itself based on the actual requests coming in, and can decide to promote an auto index to a permanent one.
+* *Dynamic (auto) indexes* are created by RavenDB automatically based on queries.
+The database is able to analyze your queries and generate the required indexes on the fly, if no matching one has been found.
+RavenDB will manage [priorities](../../server/administration/index-administration#index-prioritization) of these indexes and even can remove them from the system completely if they have not been used for a long time.

 Also worth mentioning at this stage is the notion of *stale indexes*.
 Because RavenDB follows the "better stale than offline" approach, querying an index may return stale results - for example when a user queries a database that while a mass-update in progress.
 RavenDB will let the user know if results are stale, and can also be told to wait until non-stale results are available.